 All emergencies or accidents need to be reported to the Campus Police Department, then to the manager on duty.
 In the evening the manager can be located in the Administration Building and can be reached by calling ext.
-6483.
+6153.
 When reporting an emergency, be brief and specific when giving information about the emergency you are reporting.
 Let them know the nature of the emergency and the location so that immediate and appropriate assistance can be provided.

-For medical emergencies, call the Campus Police at 654-6486 or 642-7000.
+For medical emergencies, call the Campus Police at (805) 289-6486 and the Student Health Center at (805) 289-6346.
 The Campus Police can provide assistance on the scene and also direct the paramedic truck to the actual location on the campus.
 Campus Police vehicles are equipped with an automated external defibrillator (AED) that can become a life-saving device in response to a cardiac arrest when seconds are critical.
-If Campus Police cannot be reached: